Cataloguing is an important aspect of documenting collections. It can:

 - ‘MPLP’ Explore York Libraries and Archives (2012)

-Before any work can be done inputting catalogue data into a spreadsheet or database, there is often a lot of intellectual work undertaken to understand a collection.
+Before you input any catalogue data into a spreadsheet or database, a lot of intellectual work is often undertaken to understand a collection.
 These blog posts detail the nature of this intellectual work, which includes understanding what you have and how it fits together.

 - ‘How do Archivists organise collections?’
 Peel Art Gallery Museum and Archive (2015)